+- 1. Follow the procedures in Before Working Inside Your Computer.

+- 2. Remove the:

+- a. cover

+- b. front bezel

+- c. drive cage

-- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover. - 3.
-Press down on the memory retaining tabs on each side of the memory modules, and lift the memory modules out of the connectors on the system board.
+- 3. Release the memory-retention clips on each side of the memory modules.

+4. Lift the memory modules out of the connectors on the system board.